apna-college/Delta-Projects/Shubham Jha/README.md

-# Random Quote Generator
+# RECIPE APP

-## This Quote Generator Web Application is a platform designed to provide users with a diverse range of quotes for inspiration, motivation, and reflection.
+## The Recipe API Project offers a simple and straightforward way to retrieve recipes based on the dish name.
+With just a few easy steps, you can access detailed instructions and ingredient lists to make your favorite dishes at home.

-## With just a few clicks, you can browse through a vast collection of quotes from famous authors, thought leaders, and other inspiring figures.
+## With just a writing the Name of the Dish you can get the Recipe and even the Steps on how to make it.

 ## Technologies used :
    1. HTML